-In 2014 - 2015, the average grade for the master theses as estimations for the learning outcomes achieved by the graduates, was 7.8.
+In 2014 - 2015, the average grade for the master theses as estimations for the learning outcomes achieved by the graduates, was 7.6.
 In the same year, the proportion of students graduating cum laude was 13 %.

 As has been mentioned when discussing standard 1, the graduates of the programme are trained to enter the labour market.
-Graduates have very good career perspectives and tend to find suitable and well-paid positions relatively shortly after their graduation.
+Graduates have good career perspectives and tend to find positions relatively shortly after their graduation.
 They are employed by a wide variety of organisations, such as consultancy companies, banks, research institutes and governmental organisations.
 Some of the graduates continue their career in the academic world as a PhD-student.